Live Rock Alive Complete

 Chisato Moritaka Concert Tour '92: Live Rock Alive Complete is a live video by Japanese singer-songwriter Chisato Moritaka.
-Recorded live at the Nakano Sun Plaza in Nakano, Tokyo on September 30, 1992, the video was released on November 23, 2022, by Warner Music Japan to commemorate Moritaka's 35th anniversary.
+Recorded live at the Nakano Sunplaza in Nakano, Tokyo on September 30, 1992, the video was released on November 23, 2022, by Warner Music Japan to commemorate Moritaka's 35th anniversary.
 It is a digitally remastered version of the live video originally released on February 25, 1993, with two additional songs and previously unreleased footage.
 The video is offered on Blu-ray and DVD formats; each with a two-disc audio CD version of the concert.
 A limited edition Blu-ray boxed set includes a Blu-ray copy of the original 1993 cut, a digitally remastered version of the Rock Alive CD, a photo booklet, a miniature reprint of the original tour pamphlet, a sticker sheet, and a flyer.

 The video peaked at No. 19 on Oricon's Blu-ray chart.